ronitrajfr/http-server/README.md

 # Simple HTTP Server

-A lightweight HTTP server implementation built with Node.js and TypeScript that handles basic HTTP requests without relying on frameworks like Express.
+A lightweight HTTP server implementation built with Node.js and TypeScript that handles basic HTTP requests.

 ## Overview